 Instructions

 - Add the room temperature kirīmi tīhi (cream cheese).
-If it isn't quite at room temperature, gently smooth out the cream cheese on to a plate with your spatula to remove the lumps before whipping.
-Cream cheese can split if it is over whipped so this helps stop that.
+Note: If the kirīmi tīhi (cream cheese) isn't quite at room temperature, smooth it on to a plate with your spatula to remove the lumps and leave it for 15 minutes before whipping.

-- This can also be put in to a sealed container and be kept in the fridge.
-It needs to be brought to room temperature for 20 minutes and then whipped briefly before using if you are doing so.
+- This can also be put in to a sealed container and be kept in the fridge for up to five days.

 Emma Diack